jpecquais/all_docs/en_US/spat_revolution_doc/Third_Party_Ableton_Live_Tools_for_SPAT_Revolution.md

 There's a few strategies about this, which have multiples solutions, and a few factors to consider like the number of Room, Return, Channels, etc...

-But the absolute main thing we cannot avoid is that we need to render real-time everything we made.
+But the absolute main thing we cannot avoid is that we need to render everything we made online.

 Let's have a use case to demonstrate how you can print our mix.